MFA admission requirements

 General Information

-• Portfolio, statement of intent, CV to be submitted via SlideRoom
+• Portfolio, cover letter, statement of intent, CV, and reference to be submitted via SlideRoom

 • Official transcripts and English Language Proficency test scores (if applicable) to be mailed directly to the Office of Research and Graduate Studies